anydotcrypto/docs.any.sender/docs/client/README.md

 Optional fields:

-- **compensation**: any.sender provides additional guarantees that a transaction will be delivered.
+- **compensation**: **Only valid for accountable transactions** any.sender provides additional guarantees that a transaction will be delivered.
 See [Guarantees](../guarantees.md) for more details and [API](../relayTransaction.md#compensation) for current limits.
 - **gasLimit**: same as a normal transaction

 Notice that there is no option to provide a nonce.
 Maintains the order in which it receives transactions from the same sender, so if you need to guarantee order wait until the `sendTransaction` function returns before sending the next one.
 Likewise if ordering is not a requirement you can send transactions concurrently.
+See [this](../API.md#ordering) for more details.

 #### Returns data